leonl42/StyleTransferProject/README.md

 **If you wish to just do Inference:**
 1. Create an environment from the environment.yml
-2. Only run the cells that have a comment with "INFERENCE" in the top (might have to correct paths)
+2. Only run the cells that have a comment with "INFERENCE" in the top (might have to correct paths in the project)

 **If you wish to also retrain the models:**
 1. Create an environment from the environment.yml
-2. Download coco by opening this link: http://images.cocodataset.org/zips/train2017.zip
+2. Download the coco dataset by opening this link: http://images.cocodataset.org/zips/train2017.zip
-3. Just run one cell after the other (might have to correct paths)
+3. Just run one cell after the other (might have to correct paths in the project)

 **Some important things about the notebooks:**